gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 Survey](https://ocaml-sf.org/docs/2022/ocaml-user-survey-2022.pdf).
 Do you have some entirely new issue I might not have heard about yet?
 Complain to me!

-If you tried out OCaml for a course or a job or if you were just curious and tried it out on your own time then first of all _thank you so much for reading about my experiences with the ecosystem!_ I'm interested whether our tools and libraries made you feel welcome here.
+If you used OCaml for a course or a job or if you were just curious and tried it out on your own time then first of all _thank you so much for reading about my experiences with the ecosystem!_ I'm interested whether our tools and libraries made you feel welcome here.
 If you gave up on OCaml and switched to